Abdullah Esmail

 About Abdullah Esmail

-I'm an elixir developer.
+I'm a rails developer and loving it.
 I love simplifying things.
 The author of Kaffy.
 When I'm not coding, I'm drinking coffee and checking what other people are coding.
-I also enjoy working with ruby and flutter.
+I also enjoy working with elixir and flutter.
 Still have high hopes for RubyMotion.